 Certain items you sell may require some how-to instructions, or otherwise warrant a targeted post-purchase message.
 For a flow triggered by your Placed Order metric, use a trigger filter to target the purchase of just a specific item to give these customers the personalized follow-up they need.

-Flow filters are useful when you'd like to target specific behaviors or attributes.
+Flow filters remove anyone who meets their condition from a flow.
+They are useful when you'd like to target specific behaviors or attributes.
 Flow filters operate at the profile level, meaning they will evaluate whether or not someone qualifies based on properties about them or actions they have previously taken.

 Abandoned carts flows, for example, are built on the Started Checkout metric.
 The behavior you want to target, however, is when a customer starts a checkout and then abandons the process.
 This means you have to add a flow filter to target this specific behavior: Has placed order zero times since starting this flow.
 This will ensure that people only receive a flow email after they started a checkout but did not place an order.